uzh-rpg/agile_flight/README.md

 2. Training utilities to use reinforcement learning for the task of high-speed obstacle avoidance.

 All evaluation during the competition will be performed using the same ROS evaluation, but on previously unseen environments / obstacle configurations.

+## Update

+- **27 March 2022** Fix a static object rendering issue.
+Please download the new Unity Standalone using [this](https://github.com/uzh-rpg/agile_flight/blob/main/setup_py.bash#L32-L39).
+Also, git pull the project.

 ## Flight API